 In the U.S 14 million couples define themselves as having a long distance relationship.
 And 10% of all marriages started out long distance.

 The way we see it is simple.
 No Communication = No Relationship.
-These are individuals that rely on communication everyday and we can learn a a lot from this audience.
+These are individuals who rely on communication everyday and we can learn a lot from this audience.
 Technology has made these relationships possible but certainly not easy.

 We interviewed real couples.

 And Discovered Real Insights.